motm-therapy/website/docs/ifs.md

 # IFS Familiarization

+!!! warning "Important Disclaimer"
+    This is **not** an official [IFS Institute](https://ifs-institute.com/) training course and does **not** count toward [IFS certification](https://ifs-institute.com/ifs-certification).
+    This will **not** count as consulting hours with an [IFS Approved Clinical Consultant](https://ifs-institute.com/trainings/ifs-certification/approved-clinical-consultants), and this service is **not** a substitute for any official IFS Institute training, consultation, or certification.

 Are you curious about [Internal Family Systems (IFS)](https://ifs-institute.com/) therapy but not yet ready to commit to formal training?
 Or are you already on the waiting list for the official IFS Level 1 training course and want to feel more prepared?

 Matters of the Mind Therapy now offers **IFS Familiarization** for therapists, clinicians, chaplains, and other helping professionals who want a gentle, supportive introduction to IFS concepts and practice.